PacktPublishing/Minimal-CMake/ch7/part-5/README.md

 # ch7/part-5

-Show how to add components when installing.
+Shows how to add components when installing.

 ## Visual Studio Code Debugging